databricks-industry-solutions/security-analysis-tool/docs/setup.md

 6. Create secrets scopes

-  * Download and setup Databricks CLI by following the instructions [here](https://docs.databricks.com/dev-tools/cli/index.html) on your work laptop or your virtual workstation.
+  * Download and setup Databricks CLI (version 0.205 and above) by following the instructions [here](https://docs.databricks.com/dev-tools/cli/index.html) on your work laptop or your virtual workstation.
   * Note: if you have multiple Databricks profiles you will need to use --profile <profile name> switch to access the correct workspace, follow the instructions [here](https://docs.databricks.com/dev-tools/cli/index.html#connection-profiles) .
 Throughout the documentation below we use an example profile **e2-sat**, please adjust your commands as per your workspace profile or exclude  --profile <optional-profile-name> if you are using the default profile.
   * Setup authentication to your Databricks workspace by following the instructions [here](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication)